lr4d/kartothek/docs/getting_started.rst

    )
    another_df

-Now let us update our ``kartothek`` dataset with this new dataframe:
+Now let us update our initial ``kartothek`` dataset with this new dataframe:

 .. ipython:: python